Fahleh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 2: A program that prints the alphabet in lowercase, followed by a new line.
 Task 3: A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 Task 4: A program that prints the alphabet in lowercase except for q and e, followed by a new line.
+Task 4: A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.